Tulip-Dev/tulip/doc/python/graphdatastorage.rst

 In Tulip, there is two different kinds of graph properties :

 	* **Local property** : means that the property belongs to the graph.
-Its ancestors in the sub-graph hierarchy do not have access to it but its descendants do.
+Its ancestors in the subgraph hierarchy do not have access to it but its descendants do.
-	* **Inherited property** : means that the property is inherited from an ancestor in the sub-graph hierarchy.
+	* **Inherited property** : means that the property is inherited from an ancestor in the subgraph hierarchy.
 Only the graph whose the property is local can delete it.

 Creating / Accessing / Deleting a graph property
 ------------------------------------------------